 Common Decking Mistakes and How to Avoid Them

 Look, we've all seen them.
-(The ones that appear to have aged 20 years in a mere two.)
-They are the ones whose boards twist and warp like horror-movie actors.
+(The ones that appear to have aged 20 years in a mere two years.)
+It is they whose boards warp and twist like actors in a horror film.

 Errors in deck installation are far too common and much more costly to fix later.
 Here’s the catch: many of these issues are entirely preventable if you’re aware of what to watch for.